Rashid-Rcp/TM-Shipping-Rates/README.md

 ### Non Embedded

 Shopify apps are best when they are embedded into the Shopify Admin.
-This template is configured that way.
+This App is configured that way.
 If you have a reason to not embed your please make 2 changes:

 1. Change the `isEmbeddedApp` prop to false for the `AppProvider` in `/app/routes/app.jsx`
 2. Remove any use of App Bridge APIs (`window.shopify`) from your code